-The best way for your child to get enough vitamins and minerals is by eating a wide variety of foods from the five food groups, including:
+The best way for your child to get enough vitamins and minerals is by eating a wide variety of foods from the 5 healthy food groups:

-Our bodies absorb vitamins, minerals and other nutrients better when they come from food, rather than from vitamin and mineral supplements.
+Most vitamins, minerals and other nutrients are absorbed better when they come from food, rather than from vitamin and mineral supplements.

 Vitamins and how to get them

 Here’s a list of the vitamins you and your family need and how to get them.